AI-HELP/sdk-web-example/Readme.md

 # AIhelp HTML5 Integration Guide
 ## 1. Import

+**Customer is obligated to use the AIHelp service in accordance with the normal access mode and invocation mode described in the AIHelp access documentation.
+If customer influences the billing of AIHelp through technical means, AIHelp has the right to terminate the service unilaterally and immediately notify the customer.
+The customer is responsible.**<br />

 1.1 For Mobile Web Page:
 >import below js file to your mobile web page